alexa-samples/skill-sample-nodejs-audio-player/single-stream/README.md

    Please refer to https://developer.amazon.com/docs/smapi/skill-manifest.html for details about manifest values.

-2. ```./lambda/src/audioAssets.js```
+2. ```./lambda/src/AudioAssets.ts```

-   Modify each value in the audioAssets.js file to provide your skill with the correct runtime values for values : your radio name, description, icon and, obviously, URL of your stream (https only).
+   Modify each value in the AudioAssets.ts file to provide your skill with the correct runtime values for values : your radio name, description, icon and, obviously, URL of your stream (https only).

    ```startJingle``` is an optional property defining a Jingle to be played before the live stream.